 - 2/3 cup water

 Start with a clean spray bottle.
 Pour in white vinegar, Blue Dawn liquid dishwashing detergent, and water.
 Apply the spray top and shake to mix.

 Shake to mix then spray it liberally on the stainless steel surface you want to clean.
-Wipe with a soft cloth or the soft side of a non-abrasive sponge to clean; rinse well then buff with a dry cloth to shine.
+Wipe with a soft cloth or the soft side of a non-abrasive sponge to clean.

-Be sure to label this product clearly, as you do not want to use it on natural countertops of granite, marble or stone because it contains vinegar, which will dull and eventually destroy its sealant.
+Be sure to label this product clearly, as you do not want to use it on natural countertops of granite, marble, or stone because it contains vinegar, which will dull and eventually destroy its sealant.

-You can spend upwards of $10 for a 16-oz. bottle of Weiman or 3M cleaner for stainless appliances, or make it yourself for just pennies.
+You can spend upwards of $10 for Weiman or 3M cleaner for stainless steel appliances, or make it yourself for just pennies.